gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

     </LanguageProvider>
 );
 ```
 We'll utilize a Gatsby-specific API `wrapRootElement` to wrap our application with our `LanguageProvider`.
-This means our Gatsby app will have access to our language API at any given point.
-Perfect for showing the ability to toggle the language in a footer or header at any point on our website.
+This means our Gatsby app will have access to our language API at any given point - perfect for showing the ability to toggle the language in a footer or header at any point on our website.

 **src/index.js**
 ```javascript